Azure-Samples/communication-services-javascript-quickstarts/ui-library-starting-with-chat-stateful/README.md

 ## Enable Rich Text Editor
  By default, this Quickstart is using the plain text editor for the SendBox component and the MessageThread component's edit function.
- We also provide a Rich Text Editor which provides rich text formatting, table inserting etc.
+ We also provide a Rich Text Editor for rich text formatting, table inserting etc.
  To try it out:
      - Go to the `src` folder and find the `ChatComponentsStateful.tsx` file.
      - Change the value for `richTextEditorEnabled` to true.